magnate3/raspberry-pi-os-qemu/docs/lesson02/rpi-os.md

 ### Finding out the current EL

 As we are equipped with the `printf` function, we can proceed to figure out at which exception level the kernel is booted.
-A small function that can answer this question is defined [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/utils.S#L1) and looks like this.
+A small function that can answer this question looks like this.

 ```
 .globl get_el